 Post-Completion Optional Practical Training

-Post-Completion Optional Practical Training (OPT) is an employment authorization that allows F-1 students to work off campus in a position directly related to their field of study AFTER completion of studies.
+Post-Completion Optional Practical Training (OPT) is an employment authorization that allows an F-1 student to work in a position directly related to his or her field of study AFTER completion of studies (graduation).
 OPT gives you the opportunity to apply the knowledge you gained during your degree program at the Law Center.

-Step 1: Review OPT Eligibility and Attend OPT Session
+Step 1: Review OPT Eligibility and Participate in In-Person or Online OPT Tutorial